 5. The US military sends its doctors to Chicago to give them practice for gunshot wounds

-A dying farmer scratched his will on the fender of the tractor he was trapped beneath, and the courts accepted it as legally binding
+In 1948 , a dying farmer named Cecil George Harris scratched his will on the fender of the tractor he was trapped beneath, and the courts accepted it as legally binding

 7. All telephone service in the US and Canada was silenced for one minute on August 4th, 1922 to mark the funeral of Alexander Graham Bell